GLOBAL MARKETS-Cyprus, European data rattle shares, oil and euro

 The European Central Bank gave Cyprus until Monday to raise billions of euros to clinch an international bailout or face losing emergency funds for its banks and inevitable collapse.

+“The uncertainty within Cyprus has investors cycling into the risk-off trade,” said Chad Morganlander, a portfolio manager at Stifel, Nicolaus & Co in Florham Park, New Jersey.

 Gold rallied to its highest in almost a month, with nervousness over Cyprus fueling sentiment for the safe-haven metal.
-U.S. gold futures for April delivery settled up $6.30 an ounce at $1,613.80.
+Spot gold prices rose $7.10 to $1,612.90 an ounce.

-U.S. stocks were also hit by a severe earnings miss by Oracle Corp and after a number of brokerages cut their price targets on the tech icon.
-Oracle fell $9.6882 to $32.30.
+A severe earnings miss by Oracle Corp and a number of brokerages’ cutting their price targets on the tech icon pulled Nasdaq-listed stocks down.
+Oracle fell $8.29 to $32.80.

 European shares fell after Germany, the region’s leading economy, showed signs of fatigue and French businesses turned in their worst performance in four years in March.
 France, the euro zone’s second-biggest economy, likely fell into a recession.